Apply for planning permission

 - Removal or variation of a condition following a grant of planning permission checklist

-- Show at least two named roads and surrounding buildings.
+- This must show at least two named roads and surrounding buildings.

-- Show house numbers or names on all properties and mark the edge of the application site clearly with a red line.
+- This must show house numbers or names on all properties.
+Mark the edge of the application site clearly with a red line.

 - Draw a blue line around any other land you own.

 Site and other plans

 - This is a more detailed plan at a scale of 1:500 or 1:200.
 It should show the relationship of the proposed development to the site boundary and any buildings on neighbouring land.

 - Other plans include roof and floor plans and proposed elevations.

 - Ownership certificate stating the ownership of the property.

 - Agricultural holdings certificate – whether or not the site includes an agricultural holding.